About

 Targeted Areas (Southern Highlands of Tanzania and Zanzibar)

-AGRI-CONNECT is founded on 6 guiding principles
+AGRI-CONNECT was founded on 6 guiding principles

 1. Behaviour change for good nutrition practices